Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Dynamic information transfer

 \subsection{Feedback in lateral inhibition makes information calculations challenging}

 It is well established theoretically that gene regulatory networks can process information, and that the mutual information between the network's inputs and its outputs can be quantified~\cite{Bialek2012pt1, Bialek2012pt2, Bialek2012pt3, Hahn2023, Wolde2025, zoller2025}.
 Information has been quantified in experimental systems, both directly from trajectories~\cite{Tang2021, witteveen2025, kramar2024}, and from building detailed models that are fit to experimental data~\cite{Razo2020, Cheong2011}.
-A handful of developmental problems have been studied from the perspective of information theory.
-The information contained in the \emph{Drosophila} gap gene pattern was experimentally quantified~\cite{Dubuis2013, PETKOVA2019, Bauer2021}, and it has been proposed that the gene regulatory networks optimally create an information rich pattern~\cite{Sokolowski2025}.
-In ascidian neural induction, a recent study compared experimental cell-cell contact surfaces to the surfaces that would maximally transfer information between signal sending and signal receiving cells~\cite{bettoni2024}.
+A handful of developmental problems have been studied from the perspective of information theory, for instance the information contained in the \emph{Drosophila} gap gene pattern was experimentally quantified~\cite{Dubuis2013, PETKOVA2019, Bauer2021}, and it has been proposed that the gene regulatory networks optimally create an information rich pattern~\cite{Sokolowski2025}.
 In this existing literature, the signal is taken as exogenous; a cell's response to a signal does not impact the signal's future values.
 While this is often an appropriate assumption, such as in ascidian neural induction~\cite{Roure2014, bettoni2024}, this need not hold in general, and indeed does not hold for lateral inhibition.
 In our model, cells are both sending and receiving signals and the signals they receive affect the future signals they will send.
 Any information theory analysis of our system must take this into account.

 In addition to this feedback, other common approximations which simplify the computation of information theoretic quantities do not hold for a laterally inhibiting system.
 As we have seen, such systems are time dependent and cannot be approximated as a series of static input and output relationships.
 Moreover, the multi-modal nature of cell fate transitions means that we cannot approximate the dynamics as a uni-modal Gaussian process, for which computations are more tractable~\cite{moor2025, Tostevin2009}.
 It is, in theory, possible to simulate our system with the Gillespie algorithm and, treating the simulated data like it were experimental data, attempt to directly estimate the mutual information.
 However, direct estimation of mutual information remains challenging due to the high dimensionality of the space of trajectories and such estimators do not take advantage of any of the known structure of our model.